-You get the notification that tomorrow’s WOD is posted and before you even look, you already find your mind racing with thoughts like, “PLEASE, anything but thrusters!” or “Not pull-ups again!”
-Your shoulders are still begging for some relief after snatching popped up a few days ago and you’re hoping for anything that will give them a break.
+You get the notification for tomorrow’s WOD.
+Before you even look, your mind is already racing with thoughts like, “PLEASE, anything but thrusters!” or “Not pull-ups again!”
+Your shoulders are still begging for some relief after snatching popped up a few days ago.
+Essentially, you’re hoping for anything that will give them a break.
 CrossFit, in its constantly varied nature, never fails to highlight the movements you’re hoping to avoid.
 If you’re ready to clean up your CrossFit shoulder pain, check out these five key areas you might be overlooking!

 Rotator Cuff Strength

-Anyone who has dealt with shoulder pain has inevitably been advised to strengthen their rotator cuff.
-The muscles comprising the rotator cuff act to stabilize the shoulder joint, so it’s no secret that making these muscles more robust can help keep your shoulders healthy, but this is only the beginning.
+Anyone dealing with shoulder pain is inevitably given advice to strengthen their rotator cuff.
+The muscles comprising the rotator cuff act to stabilize the shoulder joint.
+So, it’s no secret that making these muscles more robust can help keep your shoulders healthy.
+However, this is only the beginning.
 If it were truly this simple, we’d all have strong, pain free shoulders.
 Is it important?
 Absolutely.
 Is it the entire solution?
 Probably not.
 Strength in these muscles is a pre-requisite but considering the following additional factors can help keep your overhead performance high.

 Mobility: NOT just the shoulder

 In CrossFit, we regularly see heavy doses of overhead movements and pressing work.
 From pull ups, jerks, handstands, and wall balls, these patterns show up nearly daily in our WODs.
 On the other hand, we rarely see variations of horizontal pulling programmed.
-Regularly incorporating rowing variations (barbell, kettlebell, dumbbell, inverted, etc.) into your warm-ups, accessory work, or post-workout routine can work to strengthen muscles that easily get bypassed with traditional programming.
-By working to address this asymmetry in training and developing strength in opposing muscle groups, it can assist in offloading the stresses applied to the shoulder complex during typical training and help keep the nagging pains that sneak in when overhead/pressing volume gets high to a minimum.
+Regularly incorporating rowing variations (barbell, kettlebell, dumbbell, inverted, etc.) into your warm-ups, accessory work, or post-workout routine works to to strengthen muscles that are bypassed with traditional programming.
+By working to address this asymmetry in training, we work to develop strength in opposing muscle groups.
+In turn, this it assists in offloading the stresses applied to the shoulder complex during typical training.
+Above all, this helps keep the nagging pains that sneak in when overhead/pressing volume gets high to a minimum.

 Strict Gymnastics Strength